 Hopefully, this article on explaining focal length has clarified some of the stickier aspects of the topic.
 Especially where they affect wide, normal, and telephoto fields of view.

-If you tend to specialize in any type of photography, it’s crucial to understand how focal length affects your image so you can have a better idea of what sort of lenses you should be shopping with, as well as the impact they have on a subject and background.
+Remember that if you tend to specialize in any type of photography, it’s crucial to understand how focal length affects your image so you can have a better idea of what sort of lenses you should be shopping with, as well as the impact they have on a subject and background.
+You can download my PDF photography guide to get more information about this.

 As always, I look forward to hearing your thoughts and comments on the article.
 Thanks, and happy shooting!